Recycling and Zero Waste

 Zero Waste Events

-A Zero Waste event doesn’t have to be that hard!
+Holding a Zero Waste event can be easy!
 One of the most critical things in zero waste planning is assuring that 90% of your event’s waste is diverted from landfill.
-This means reusable, compostable, or recyclable materials are used when needed, You are also participating in resource recovery for donating untouched, packaged items.
+This means reusable, compostable, or recyclable materials are used when needed.
+You can also participate in resource recovery for donating untouched, packaged items.
 Carefully differentiating between each material and recognizing the exact materials used may seem like a lot of work, however, we are here to help you through your zero-waste event planning.

 The UIC Zero Waste Planning Guide includes a case study for an example, definitions, a list of operations to be done before, during, and after your event, and a list of sustainable resources.
 With careful, thought-out planning, zero waste is easy and sustainable!